-- - 1.
-Hamilton syringes according to the specific SUIT protocol. - 2.
-One or two Syringe Racks for placing the Hamilton syringes in sequence of the SUIT protocol. - 3.
+- 2. One or two Syringe Racks for placing the Hamilton syringes in sequence of the SUIT protocol. - 3.
 A Tube Rack with 50 ml tubes for the washing procedure:

-Washing step Tube filled with Use for Pre-wash H 2 O Distilled water Distilled water All syringes Syringes used for chemicals with H 2 O as solvent EtOH EtOH 100% Syringes used for chemicals with EtOH or DMSO as solvent Additional E.g. distilled water Inhibitor syringes used for chemicals with H 2 O as solvent, e.g. malonic acid
+step Pre-wash Distilled water All syringes H 2 O Distilled water Syringes used for chemicals with H 2 O as solvent EtOH EtOH 100% Syringes used for chemicals with EtOH or DMSO as solvent Additional E.g. distilled water Inhibitor syringes used for chemicals with H 2 O as solvent, e.g. malonic acid

-- 4. A beaker for waste. - 5.
-Wipes for cleaning the needle and glass barrel.
+4. A beaker for waste.

+5. Wipes for cleaning the needle and glass barrel.